 Dealing with nerves

-When you’re nervous, it’s easy to get tongue-tied or say things you think sound stupid.
+When you’re nervous, it’s easy to get tongue-tied.
 Building your self-esteem and going easy on yourself can often calm your nerves.
-If you’re at an event with lots of new people, find the people you already know first to relax a bit before meeting others.
-If you don’t know anyone and are feeling a bit nervous, chat with a friend on the phone to feel a bit more comfortable.
+If you’re at an event try hanging out with friends first to relax or if you know no one, chat with a friend on the phone.

-- writing it down or save it on your phone (when you get a discreet chance)
+- save it on your phone (when you get a discreet chance)

 - thinking of a famous person who has the same name

-- If you forget someone’s name, don’t panic.
-Just be honest, admit you’re not great at remembering names, and ask them to repeat it for you again.
+If you forget someone’s name, just be honest and ask them to repeat it.

 When you come across as relaxed and confident, it’s likely the person you’re meeting will also feel more relaxed.